-Assessment CenterSM (www.assessmentcenter.net). is the original technology cornerstone of HealthMeasures.
-Assessment Center carries significant cost to be maintained properly.
-These costs include a help desk, operating system upgrades, loading and troubleshooting technical issues, quality assurance activity, and server costs.
+Assessment CenterSM (www.assessmentcenter.net) is the original technology cornerstone of HealthMeasures.
+Assessment Center carries significant costs to be maintained properly.
+These costs include a help desk, operating system upgrades, new measure loading, troubleshooting of technical issues, quality assurance activity, and server costs.
 Assessment Center, long subsidized by the NIH, can no longer be freely available to all users.
 Fortunately, with options such as REDCap, application programming interfaces (APIs), local electronic health record installations with data warehousing options, and mobile applications, there are several excellent alternatives to Assessment Center for both administration and data storage.
-Those wishing to continue to use Assessment Center into 2017 and beyond will be expected to pay an annual fee that contributes to its sustainability.
+Those wishing to continue to use Assessment Center from January 2017 forward will be expected to pay an annual fee that contributes to its sustainability.